evgenyneu/keychain-swift/README.md

-# iOS/Swift helper functions for storing data in Keychain
+# iOS/Swift helper functions for storing text in Keychain

 This is a collection of helper functions for writing/reading text from a Keychain.